wso2/choreo-apim-mediation-policies/mediation-set-header/Package.md

 # Set Header

 ## Overview
-This package contains the mediation policy "Set Header" available out of the box in Choreo.
-This policy provides the capability to set arbitrary headers to either the request or the response flowing through an HTTP proxy created in Choreo.
+This policy provides the capability to set arbitrary headers to either the request or the response.
+Setting the same header multiple times will overwrite the existing header value.

 ## Usage